jamespearse80/ICRC-Modern-Cloud-Apps/Whiteboard design session/WDS trainer guide - Modern cloud apps.md

 Directions: With all participants at your table:

 1. Identify any customer needs that are not addressed with the proposed solution.

-2. Identify the benefits of your solution
+2. Identify the benefits of your solution.

-3. Determine how you will respond to the customer’s objections
+3. Determine how you will respond to the customer's objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.